 - whether the bonds are callable (Can the issuing company “call” and buy back the bonds?
 If yes, under what conditions?)

-- conditions under which bonds can be converted into into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)
+- conditions under which bonds can be converted into shares of common stock, and at what price (Based on the current stock price, how valuable is the conversion privilege?)

 Why Graham Doesn’t Like Convertibles

 Graham says claims about convertibles indicate they possess the best of both investing worlds: 1) the predictability of income through interest or dividend payments and 2) the opportunity to participate in stock-market gains.
-They're also described as “win-win” for the issuing company and investor.
+They’re also described as a “win-win” for the issuing company and investor.

 He contends that the convertible agreement can’t be a great deal for both parties.
 In addition, he argues that the convertible privilege is often offered in exchange for accepting less in income or lower quality in securities.

 In practice, Graham noticed that many convertibles were most attractive for conversion when underlying stock prices rose.
 This increase signaled an opportune time for investors to convert bonds or preferred stock into shares of common stock.
-This occurrence also made the bond more valuable in terms of selling price.
+This occurrence also made the bond more valuable in terms of the selling price.

-However, because the stock price had risen, getting common stock at this time often meant share prices were overvalued or unlikely to grow in value significantly.
+However, because the stock price had risen, getting the common stock at this time often meant share prices were overvalued or unlikely to grow in value significantly.
 So, converting the bonds at this time, or simply holding the bonds, portended an impending decline in investment value.